-Northern American Continents is located in the northern hemisphere of the earth.
-While planting of Batumi Botanical Garden, the coldest area of 7.8 hectare in the northern part of the garden was allocated for Phyto-geographic department of Northern America.
+The Northern American department is located in the northern hemisphere of the earth.
+In the planning of the Batumi Botanical Garden, the coldest 7.8 ha area in the northern part of the garden was allocated for the phytogeographic department of Northern America.

-Severe period of 90s of previous century, harsh winter had a negative on the garden plants, with some of species falling out from the collection.
-From 1985, 85 taxons were withdrawn from the collection of Northern American Plants in the garden.
-Though, withdrawn species are annually re-introduced and phyto-geographic departments are filled with new species.
-By the data of inventory held in 1981-85, the collection of Northern-American plants comprised 217 species and occupied the second position with its special composition after Eastern Asian plants, comprising 15% of the collection on the whole.
+Severe weather of the 1990s had a negative effect on many of the garden plants with some of species falling out of the collection.
+Starting in 1985, 85 taxon were withdrawn from the collection of Northern American plants in the Garden.
+Though, withdrawn species are annually re-introduced and phytogeographic departments are filled with new species.
+According to data from 1981-85, the collection of Northern-American plants comprised 217 species and occupied the second position with its special composition (after Eastern Asian plants), comprising 15% of the collection of the Garden.

-Twenty two species of Northern American Origin are included in the list of International Union for Conservation of Nature (IUCN).
+Twenty two species of Northern American origin are included in the “red list” of the International Union for Conservation of Nature (IUCN).